uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1768 on 08/15/22, Merge Strings Alternately, two ways, commented solution I came up with upon first look <br>
 -Added a python solution to leetcode #387 on 08/15/22, First Unique Character in a String, two ways, commented solution was initial solution (very slow) <br>
 -Added a python solution to leetcode #58 on 08/21/22, Length of Last Word, lots of strange edge cases in this one <br>
+-Added a python solution to leetcode #342 on 08/22/22, Power of Four <br>